A/Prof Craig Nelson

 A/Prof Nicholas Cox

 Nicholas is Director of Cardiology at Western Health.
-He i an interventional cardiologist with an interest in the diagnosis and management of patients presenting with chest pain.
+He is an interventional cardiologist with an interest in the diagnosis and management of patients presenting with chest pain.
 He performs coronary stenting and angioplasty as well as consulting with patients on the best medications to improve their condition or prevent new problems.
 He has an interest in the application of evidence based medicine to clinical practice.
 Nicholas trained at Melbourne University, Royal Prince Alfred Hospital in Sydney and the Brigham and Women’s Hospital (Harvard Medical School).

 Prof Edward Janus

-Professor Edward Janus (MD, PhD, FRACP, FRCPA)
+Professor Edward Janus (MD, PhD, FRACP, FRCPA) -General physician

 Edward graduated from Otago University New Zealand and subsequently (Otago) with distinction for research on genetic causes of emphysema.
 Obtained PhD in London studying lipoprotein metabolism in familial lipid disorders.
 Currently Professor in Department of Medicine University of Melbourne, Head of General Internal Medicine and Director of Research at Western Health.
 President of the Australian Centre for Heart Health in Melbourne.
 Research interests are epidemiology and prevention of diabetes and cardiovascular disease and translating research into practice in the real world.